gagenotar/concurrent-hash-table/concurrent-hash-group-21/README.md

 GitHub Copilot was used to generate some of the thread and condition variable operations.
 The AI provided suggestions for implementing the read-write locks, condition variables, and thread synchronization mechanisms.
 Specifically, "implement thread synchronization using pthreads" and "generate code for condition variables in C" were such prompts used to get the results.

 I used AI in some debugging for how to do the makefile.
 It provided some structure on how to do that, and it helped with any errors/warnings that occured while I tried to compile the makefile.
 I also used it to refresh my knowledge on some of the functions in .h files (string.h,stdio.h,etc) to ensure that I was using them correctly and that they could be used for the purposes that I needed them. -Noah Elder

+I Used AI in understanfing the pthreads functions and to brush up on some forgotten c. some code was used from chat GPT for the threads.(gpt link: https://chatgpt.com/share/673797b2-a840-8007-9032-063b5b4eef82) ~Rhami Thrower